-Your Department compliance inspector is also a resource that can assist you with compliance.
+Your Department compliance inspector copied below is a resource that can assist you with compliance.
 Please do not hesitate to contact them with any questions.

 Thank you for your efforts to protect and improve the waters of the great state of Maine!